 - Porsche models listed show good occupant protection characteristics.

 - With the exception of older models, Porsche vehicles are expensive to repair after both collision and comprehensive claims incidents.

 How Much Does Car Insurance Cost For Porsche

-The table below shows Porsche car insurance cost for a sample driver.
+The table below shows the Porsche car insurance cost for a sample driver.

 |City||Average Porsche Car Insurance Cost*|

 Methodology: We surveyed Porsche car insurance prices in select Canadian cities for the purpose of illustrating the average quotes for a male driver aged 35 years in the city downtown with an owned Porsche CAYENNE 4DR AWD DIESEL 2015 model car.

 Please note that car insurance prices depend on many factors including your age, location, driving history, and more.
 So, to get a customized quote, enter your postal code above.

 Porsche Model Factors that Lower Auto Insurance Costs